ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

   1. If you need to execute multiple commands on the same frame, do as little work as possible.
 Only read and write necessary data, and if you have to use locks, unlock as soon as it's okay to advance frames.
 This is probably the obvious one.
   2. Multiple things that don't have to happen on the same frame should be split up if they're likely to be slow.
-  Remember, the game watcher runs fewer times per second than you can count on your hands.
+  Remember, the game watcher runs only a few times per second.
 Extra function calls on the client aren't that big of a deal; the player will not notice if your `game_watcher` is slow.
 But the emulator has to be done with any given set of commands in 1/60th of a second to avoid hiccups (faster still if your players use speedup).
-Bundling multiple reads together is likelier to cause a worse user experience.
+Too many reads of too much data at the same time is more likely to cause a bad user experience.
 - Your `game_watcher` will be called regardless of the status of the client's connection to the server.
 Double-check the server connection before trying to interact with it.
 - By default, the player will be asked to provide their slot name after connecting to the server and validating, and